top of page

 The Montessori Method was originally developed in the early 20th century by Dr. Maria Montessori, who recognized through rigorous study and close observation that children learn in a unique way, depending on what stage they are in their human development.

-More than a century of research has since cemented the deep benefits to this holistic learning philosophy and methodology, and today there are over 20,000 Montessori schools worldwide, with over 5,000 of these based in the United States alone.
+More than a century of research has since cemented the deep benefits of this holistic learning philosophy and methodology, and today there are over 20,000 Montessori schools worldwide, with thousands of these based in the United States alone.

 The Nine Principles of Montessori Education (adopted from Montessori- The Science Behind the Genius) are: